NathanKong06/Traveling-Salesman-2-Opt-Anytime-Algorithm/README.md

 - Repeatedly tries 2-opt
 - Yields better solutions as soon as they appear
 - Runs forever (or until stopped)
+- Tracks the best known solution so far
+- Restarts after reaching a local optimum

 ### main.py